Nederlands

-Falling Rocks in Jordan
+Falling Rock Signs found in Jordan

-Desert Highway, 16.IV.2004
+Desert Highway, 16.iv.2004

-Jordan comes as a real challenge to the road-sign collector.
+Jordan comes as a real challenge to the road sign collector.
 Even as it is a small country you would arrive nowhere if you called for a stop for yet another falling rock sign that pops-up before the windshield.
 You would probably end up next to one of the study objects staring at the bus disappearing below the horizon.
-I thus leaned out of the window and put my faith in my camera's autofocus.
-And in the second team that cruised Jordan at the same time.
+I thus leaned out of the window and put my faith in my camera's autofocus — and in the second team that cruised Jordan at the same time.
 Busy point-and-clicking I suffered of an eerie feeling.
 It wasn't like being at home (see Men at work); it was more like a déja-vu.
 But I couldn't put my finger on it.

 It was only much later that it jumped to my mind: this was a replay of an earlier expedition in South-Africa !

-Desert Highway, Aqaba, 16.IV.2004 Wadi al Mujib, 29.XII.2000;
+Desert Highway, Aqaba, 16.iv.2004

 pict.
 Baeten & De Dier

-Dana - Tafila, IV.2004;
+Dana - Tafila, iv.2004;

 pict.
 Vanacker & Kesteleyn